rabsef-bicrym/tudumvc/lesson3-the-gall-of-that-agent.md

 * `subscribe` opens up a path on which our Urbit can communicate data to the Earth app, and on which our Earth app listens.

 In useApi.js we're basically just grabbing an API token using `authenticate` and exporting the resulting token (`urb`) that will inform our use of the other two methods, later.
-* **NOTE:** This description of how this works is generalized and not perfectly accurate - if you want to know more about how `airlock` works, uh, don't ask me.
-JavaScript is definitely witchcraft.
+* **NOTE:** This description of how this works is generalized and targeted towards this specific project - if you want to know more ways you can work with airlock works, we recommend checking out [~witfyl-ravped's Urbit React Cookbook](https://github.com/witfyl-ravped/urbit-react-cookbook).

 #### Change `index.js`
 ```